initia-labs/minievm/app/ibc-hooks/README.md

 }
 ```

-Also when a contract make IBC transfer request, it should provide async callback data through memo field.
+Also when a contract makes an IBC transfer request, it should provide async callback data through memo field.

 - `memo['evm']['async_callback']['id']`: the async callback id is assigned from the contract. so later it will be passed as argument of `ibc_ack` and `ibc_timeout`.
 - `memo['evm']['async_callback']['contract_addr']`: The address of contract which defines the callback function.